virtualcodewarrior/syntax-highlight/src/webcomponent/README.md

 # syntax-highlight web component
-This is a web component that implements syntax-highlight.
+This is a web component that implements syntaxhighlight.
 This has some advantages over using the global call to syntax highlight.
 For instance all css is contained within the web component so it should not affect the surrounding page design.
 It also uses a web worker to do the actual